ArthurYangCN/cse15l-lab-reports/index.md

 `cd` With File Path:

-Output: Error, file path is not a directory.
+Output: Error.
+This is because the file path is not a directory. `cd` can only change current directory to a directory, not a file.

 # `ls` command:

 ![Image](ls.png)
 Working Directory: `/workspaces/cse15l-lab-reports`
 `ls` with no arguments: (Nothing behind the command)
 Output: Files and directories listed.
+It won't show error, because it directly list files and directories in current path.

 Working Directory: `/workspaces/cse15l-lab-reports`
 `ls` with Directory Path: